edoardob90/dayone-to-obsidian/README.md

 Features I'm considering:

-- [ ] Specify the vault destination folder and automatically perform the copy, skipping files that are already present
+- [x] Specify the vault destination folder to skip files that are already present
+- [ ] Implement a copy with `rsync`
-- [ ] Unzip directly the exported journal
+- [ ] Auto-unzip of the exported journal